Games Division Frequently Asked Questions

 The Games Division is one of the four major divisions of the Washington State Horsemen.
-The WSH has an Executive Board that consists of the President, Vice President, Secretary, Treasurer, eight Directors at Large, and the Director of each of the four major divisions.
+The WSH has an Executive Board that consists of the President, Vice President, Secretary, Treasurer, ten Directors at Large, and the Director of each of the four major divisions.

 The Games Division itself has a Director, East Side Vice, West Side Vice, Secretary, Treasurer, State Times Keeper, Co Junior Rider Representatives, as well as a Rules Committee and Washington State Championship Show committee.

 The Rules Committee serves as a body to interpret the rules as found in the WSHGD Rulebook and provide feedback to the Director regarding concerns posed on the rules.